velascoandres/excalibur/README.md

 ```

 #### DTO
-It's important extends from `BaseMongoDTO`, this dto class has id and updatedAt fields as "must be empty" validator
+It is optional to extend from `BaseMongoDTO`.
+This class allows to validate that the fields: `id`, `createdAt` and `updatedAt` should not be empty

 ```typescript
 import {BaseMongoDTO} from '@pimba/excalibur/lib';